cbasdev/meli-ssr-search-product/README.md

 I use Vercel because it combines the best developer experience with an obsessive focus on end-user performance.

+For some reason, chrome detects the page as a danger of sniffing, I guess because of its great resemblance to the free market page.
 You can see the project link by _[CLICKING HERE](https://meli-ssr-search-product.vercel.app)_

 ## Pre-Requisites 📋